I do not own anything to do with Star Wars and Harry Potter, rights are currently held by Disney and Warner Bros respectively.

 The small being answered in a language that Ahsoka had never heard before, but from what she could tell, it sounded confused.

 "Hold still, I'll get us out of here."
 She said soothingly as she managed to maneuver so that she could reach her lightsaber.
 Taking it in hand, she pointed it upwards and ignited it, sending the blade through the ceiling of the small space.
 In the backwash of light, she could see the being she was holding, a small, dark-haired human boy who was staring wide-eyed at her.
 Sparing him a quick smile, Ahsoka cut an oval in the corrugated slope, using the Force to lift the blockage clear and let them out.
-Standing up, she looked round and realised that the odd space had been a storage closet under a flight of stairs.
+Standing up, she looked round and realized that the odd space had been a storage closet under a flight of stairs.

 "Come on."
 She said, gently lifting the astonished boy up and then hopping out onto the stairs.
 Walking round them, she looked at the doorway to the closet and the two bolts that secured it.